jina-ai/finetuner/docs/walkthrough/integrate-with-jina.md

 ## Using the `FinetunerExecutor`

-Here's a simple code snippet demonstrating the `FinetunerExecutor` usage in the flow:
+Here's a simple code snippet demonstrating the `FinetunerExecutor` usage in the Flow:

 ```python
 from docarray import DocumentArray, Document